erawn/Digital-Workshop-For-Artists-2020/README.md

 Week 8
   - [Trevor Paglen - Six Landscapes](https://youtu.be/j56s46e97Lo)
     Watch the first 20min (although the whole talk is great!).
+    <br>Prompt: At first glance this might be a weird introduction to "Data", but Paglen is dealing with many kinds of data as a medium.
+How is data playing a role in his work?
+What are the political/artistic consequences of that data in his art?
+Two to Five Sentences.

 Week 9
   - Sorting Things Out: Classification and Its Consequences, Geoffrey Bowker and Susan Star, 33-40